---

 Create a new Pipe in the Tinybird UI by selecting the + icon in the left-hand nav bar and selecting "Pipe".
 Rename your new Pipe `ranking_of_top_organizations_creating_signatures`.

-Next, time to make your first Node!
-Remove the placeholder text from the Node, and paste the following SQL in:
+Next, create your first Node.
+Remove the placeholder text from the Node, and paste in the following SQL:

 %